 The main result of Eqs.(7) and (8) and the Appendix is simple: the law of mass action itself conserves current only under special symmetric circumstances.
-The law of mass action does not automatically change the electrical potentials to ensure that the current flow in a series circuit are the same everywhere.
+The law of mass action does not automatically change the electrical potentials to ensure

 Figure 2.
 A demonstration that current in one physical system being quite different from current in another.
 Charge flow is not simply the physical movement of particles of definite charge (and mass).
-Current in a vacuum capacitor, in an ionic solution, in a wire are all quite different.
-Current is not just the movement of ions or electrons or protons.
+Current in a vacuum capacitor, in an ionic solution, and in a wire are all quite different.
+Current is not just the movement of ions, electrons or protons.
 Note that the electric charge in different devices varies on very different scales from subatomic (in dielectrics) to atomic (in diodes, ionic conductors, etc.) to macroscopic.
-Thus, treatments of charge and current must be multiscale. (redrawn from Ref.
+Thus, treatments of charge and current must be multi-scale (redrawn from Ref.
 [5]).